WEC-Sim/WEC-Sim/source/code_structure.rst

 Available pto properties, default values, and functions can be found by typing ``doc ptoClass`` in the MATLAB command window, or opening the `ptoClass.m` file in ``//WEC-Sim/source/objects`` directory by typing ``open ptoClass`` in MATLAB Command Window.

-Refer to the following section for more information about WEC-Sim `Constraint and PTO Features <http://wec-sim.github.io/WEC-Sim/advanced_features.html#constraint-and-pto-features>`_.
+Refer to the following section for more information about WEC-Sim `PTO Features <http://wec-sim.github.io/WEC-Sim/advanced_features.html#constraint-and-pto-features>`_.

 Mooring Class